Green-Software-Foundation/patterns/docs/catalog/cloud/containerize-your-workload-where-applicable.md

 Containers may reduce unnecessary resource allocation and increase utilization of the compute resources, as they allow for bin packing and require less compute resources than virtual machines.

 ## Solution
+Containerize your applications with their minimal dependencies.

-Use [Draft](https://github.com/Azure/draft) tool to simplify application containerization by generating Dockerfiles and Kubernetes manifests.
+You can use [Draft](https://github.com/Azure/draft) tool to simplify application containerization by generating Dockerfiles and Kubernetes manifests.

 ## SCI Impact
 `SCI = (E * I) + M per R`